CodeDux/origo-rs/README.md

 }
 ```

-### Create engine for model and commands
+### Create engine for model, storage and commands
 This is done with the `origo_engine!` macro
 ```
 origo_engine! {
     MainModelType,
     StorageImplementation,
-    CommandTypeToSupport,
+    CommandTypeToSupport1,
-    CommandTypeToSupport,
+    CommandTypeToSupport2,
     ... more CommandTypesToSupport
 };
 ```